Is Hoodoo Satanic Or Demonic?

 Goetic Seals.

 In my previous post, I discussed the two kinds of "servitus"; latria and dulia.
 Latria is the service given to God alone.
-At the same time, dulia is a service different in nature and degree from that given to God because it is paid to the saints, angels, non-Christian deities and spirits, and even 'demons.'
+At the same time, dulia is a service that is different in nature and degree from that given to God because it is paid to the saints, angels, non-Christian deities and spirits, and even 'demons.'

-This approach does not keep with most forms of Hoodoo and Jewish tradition.
+This approach does not follow most forms of Hoodoo and Jewish tradition.
 The so-called 'Satan vs. God' approach is an anathema to my personal beliefs and Folk Jewish tradition because of the whiff of dualism inherent in it.
 The Infinite God is One and only One.
 He acts in many different ways, but I don't believe that there are 'two' armies fighting for humanity's souls in the world's complete sense.

 The Bible does speak of the entity called 'Satan.'
 Still, it sees Satan and other demons as intelligent agents of God, testing the sincerity and inner worthiness of man's deeds, the strength of his convictions, and the endurance of his spiritual and moral fiber.
 Although I agree that Satan and some demons seem to entice man to do wrong, they are not inherently evil beings who can control other people.
 Instead, they are conducting a 'string' operation, overtly enticing mankind to do evil but, in reality, working for God.
 The book of Job explains Satan's role here on Earth: "God sends out Satan to test Job's righteousness."
-This is the kind of spiritual structure in which Goetic Hoodoo employs their works.
+This is the spiritual structure in which Goetic Hoodoo employs their works.

 0 comments: